llGaetanll/autorice/README.md

 ### The Program list

+> As opposed to removing programs outright [from LARBS], I simply comment them out so i can easliy get them back later in case I mess up.
+All of my additions are at the bottom

 This script will parse the given programs list and install all given programs.
 Note that the programs file must be a three column `.csv`.
 You can add comments starting with `#`.